Email: [email protected]

-Rahul De is a senior lecturer in economics at the School of Arts and Sciences.
+Rahul De is an Assistant Professor in economics at the School of Arts and Sciences.
 He has received his PhD in economics from the University of Hyderabad.
 His PhD thesis studies the history of capitalist development in India since independence.
 Having grown up in the nineties, Rahul experienced some of the drastic transformations that the Indian economy went through post-liberalization in 1991, which include the introduction of private television channels, internet, cell phones and malls.
 Life in the 1990's was vastly different from everyday life for his parents' generation in the 1960's and 1970's.
 His research is oriented towards understanding how these changes came about and what are its socio-political-economic consequences.

 Having done his education in economics from Delhi (B.A) and University of Hyderabad (MA, Mphil, PhD candidate), he found his classroom education insufficient to understand contemporary India.
 This motivated him to become a teacher to ensure that students gain a more wholesome understanding of economic theory and how it can be used to understand the world around them.

 - Mphil Economics

 - Understanding India 2: Who is an Indian

 - Survey of World Economic History

 - Economics and Ethics

 - Labor Economics